smithmicro/n7m/README.md

 ## About
 n7m is a [Numeronym](https://en.wikipedia.org/wiki/Numeronym) for [Nominatim](https://nominatim.org/).

-n7m is Nominatim packaged in Docker images with separation of responsibilities between housing the web server, ui, applicaiton server, setup processes, tests and PostgreSQL.
+n7m is Nominatim packaged in Docker images with separation of responsibilities between housing the web server, ui, applicaiton server, setup processes and PostgreSQL.

 ## Overview
 This set of Docker images seperates responsbility into 5 areas: